gab-language/site/content/_index.md

 Say goodbye to `if`, `for`, and `while`! ( we promise you won't miss them )
 ## Concerned with concurrency.
 Gab's custom runtime environment supports hundreds of thousands of concurrent fibers.
 Fibers communicate with each other throuch channels - another core datatype to the language.
 Unlike Go and other implementations of CSP, Gab channels are *always unbuffered*.
-They serve as a synchronization point for fibers, as well as a way to pass around data.
+They serve as a synchronization point, as well as a way to pass around data.
 Which, by the way, is done with **zero copying** in Gab.
 ```gab
 print_chan = Channels.make